rotskoff-group/idiom/cookbook/README.md

 #### External scorer

 1. Copy [custom_scorer.py](rewards/scorers/custom_scorer.py) and [_scorer_protocol.py](rewards/scorers/_scorer_protocol.py) into the same directory.
 Update the dependency header and scoring function.
-2. Edit [custom_scorer.yaml](scripts/training/grpo/custom_scorer.yaml).
-Point `reward.cmd` to your script and choose shaping and weight.
-Review the included entropy and length terms too, since they also contribute to training.
+2. Edit [custom_scorer.yaml](scripts/training/grpo/custom_scorer.yaml), and point `reward.cmd` to your script and choose shaping and weight.
-3. Test the scorer before training, replacing the path below with your script's location.
+3. To test the scorer before training, replace the path below with your script's location.

 ```bash
 python -m idiom.train.grpo.reward.external \